Epochs

 annots/id001.eannot

-, and attaches it.
-It then masks epochs that do
+and then masks epochs that do not match the

 luna s-A.lst -s DESC